awesome-panel/panel-highcharts/README.md

 pn examples panel-highcharts
 ```

-Explore the sample notebooks in the folder `examples/awesome-panel/panel-highcharts`
+Explore the sample notebooks in the folder `examples/awesome-panel/panel-highcharts`.
+You will need to `pip install jupyterlab` if its not already installed.

 ```bash
 jupyter lab